Last Updated on March 17, 2021 by Julia Wilson

 - Reluctance to move

 - Going to the toilet outside the litter tray

 Pica in cats is a potentially serious condition where they have an abnormal compulsion to eat non-food substances such as clothing, plastic, wool etc. The preferred food choice is generally reserved for the same object.

 Objects can include clothing such as socks and blankets.
 Pica is an obsessive-compulsive disorder; however, several medical conditions can also lead to inappropriate chewing and eating non-food objects.

 - Dietary insufficiency, and possibly needing more fibre, minerals or vitamins in their diet.

-- Polyphagia is the medical term for disorders which cause an increased appetite, which includes hyperthyroidism, anemia, acromegaly, Cushing’s syndrome and diabetes.
+- Polyphagia is the medical term for disorders that cause an increased appetite, which includes hyperthyroidism, anemia, acromegaly, Cushing’s syndrome and diabetes.

 - Exocrine pancreatic insufficiency.

 - Teething in kittens.